Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: A Toy Example of Gacha GT: Assuming

 Readers will see the solution to Challenge~\ref{cha:circle} in the next subsection and how Gacha GT uses Challenge~\ref{cha:circle} as a subroutine in Sections \ref{sec:weight} and \ref{sec:count}.
 The remainder of this subsection is remarks.

-One might wonder if Challenge~\ref{cha:circle} can be met by using known results on list-decodable codes in a black-box way, given that Indyk--Ngo--Rudra \cite{INR10} did use them before.
-But our setting is different and way more restricted: Our noise rate is as high as $1 - \Theta(1/k)$ because each person chooses only $1/k$ of the batches.
-This together with the desired code rate of $\Theta(1/k)$ forces the alphabet size in known constructions to be $2^{\Omega(k)}$, while we only allow $2^{O(\nu)}$.
-We bypass this by not constructing list-decodable codes with algebraic/worst-case guarantees but focusing on the bare minimum of what the challenge needs: a probabilistically list-decodable code, leveraging the fact that our construction and perceived noise model both have randomness.
+One might wonder if Challenge~\ref{cha:circle} can be solved by using known results on list-decodable codes in a black-box manner, But our setting is niche and restricted: Our noise rate is as high as $1 - \Theta(1/k)$ because each person participates in only $1/k$ of the batches.
+This together with the desired code rate of $\Theta(1/k)$ forces the alphabet size in known constructions to be $2^{\Omega(k^2)}$, while we only allow $2^{\OO(\nu)}$.
+We bypass this alphabet issue by not constructing list-decodable codes with algebraic, worst-case guarantees but focusing on the bare minimum of what the challenge needs: a probabilistically list-decodable code, leveraging the fact that our construction and perceived noise model both have randomness.

-One might also wonder if list-disjunct matrices fit Challenge~\ref{cha:circle}.
-To answer that, we remark that list-disjunct matrices are often paired with a decoder that maintains a description of a subset of people that \emph{must} contain all sick people.
+One might also wonder if list-disjunct matrices can solve Challenge~\ref{cha:circle}.
+To answer that, we remark that list-disjunct matrices are often paired with a decoder that maintains a description of a subset of people that \emph{must} contain all sick people; the decoder then updates the description to gradually reduce the size of the subset down to $k$.
 In our noisy world, however, negative tests can no longer prove the participants healthy so such a decoder cannot narrow-down the set of possibly sick people, making it and disjunct matrices not applicable.

 Back to Challenge~\ref{cha:circle} itself.
-Because each symbol is circled with probability $3/8k$, each circle will be the only circle in its row with probability $\approx e^{-3/8}$.
-Thus, each column will contribute $\approx e^{-3/8} \cdot 3 \sqrt\nu$ symbols to the synthesized word.
-Each symbol carries $6 \sqrt\nu$ bits of information so we are expecting $18 e^{-3/8} \nu \approx 12.4 \nu$ bits per column.
-Since this is more than the $\nu$ bits we need, we can afford using half of the bits to ``give hints'' on how to classify symbols coming from the same codeword together.
+Because each symbol is circled with probability $4/8k$, each circle will be the only circle in its row with probability $\approx e^{-4/8}$.
+Thus, each column will contribute $\approx 4 \sqrt{\nu/e}$ symbols to the synthesized word.
+Each symbol carries $6 \sqrt\nu$ bits of information so we are expecting $24 \nu / \sqrt e \approx 14.5 \nu$ bits per column.
+Since this is more than the $\nu$ bits we need, we can afford using some of the bits to ``give hints'' on how to cluster symbols coming from the same codeword together.

-The next subsection is dedicated to our solution via non-traditional folded variant of Reed--Solomon codes where the $s$th symbol, $s \in [8 k \sqrt\nu]$, consists of the polynomial's evaluations at $b_0$ (a fixed point for all $s$) and at $p_s$ (distinct points for various $s$).
+The next subsection is dedicated to our solution via a non-traditional folding of Reed--Solomon codes where the $s$th symbol, $s \in [8 k \sqrt\nu]$, consists of the polynomial's evaluations at $b_0$ (a fixed point for all $s$) and at $p_s$ (distinct points for various $s$).